shimst3r/exercism-talk/exercismpresentation.md

 # Mentoring on Exercism is a great way of becoming a **better developer** and a **humble teacher**.

 [.footer: Photo by [Oxa Roxa](https://unsplash.com/@oxaroxa?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/humble?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

+^ You will likely see approaches to tasks you would've never thought of.
+Sometimes these approaches can be a bit off the expected path, so take your time to guide your mentees to an idiomatic solution. :bee:

 ---